JosephMatino/MultiAiFilePaster/readme.md

 # Multi-AI File Paster

-**Free Chrome Extension for AI File Attachments**
+**Free Chrome Extension - Automatically Attach and Convert Files for AI Platforms**

-*Turn large text content into clean file attachments across ChatGPT, Claude, Gemini, DeepSeek, and Grok - Completely Free*
+*Automatically creates file attachments when you paste text over your word threshold, and automatically detects the programming language to assign the correct file extension - Works on ChatGPT, Claude, Gemini, DeepSeek, and Grok*

 <br>